 Unusual and interesting information and trivia from our collection of interesting facts about Crow Indians.
 Perfect for fast homework help that is suitable for kids, children and adults.
 Crow Home Tribal Territories: North Dakota, Montana and Wyoming.

 Did you Know?
-List of Interesting Facts about Crow Native Americans
+List of Interesting Facts about Crow Indians

 Facts are statements which are held to be true and often contrasted with opinions and beliefs.
-Our unusual and interesting facts about Crow Native Americans, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
-Interesting Facts about Crow Native Americans are as follows:
+Our unusual and interesting facts about Crow Indians, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
+Interesting Facts about Crow Indians are as follows:

 - Fact 1 - The Crow tribe were the indigenous people of the great plains now the states of North Dakota, Montana and Wyoming.

 - Fact 2 - The Crow, aka the Absaroka or Apsaalooke, are a tribe of Indians who historically lived in the Yellowstone river valley.
 They split from the Hidatsa tribe in present-day North Dakota either around 1400-1500 CE Their name means means "children of the large-beaked bird" and they were semi-nomad hunters and farmers in the northeastern woodland.
 Tribal warfare, especially with the Sioux, forced them to move to the Great Plains where they hunted buffalo

 - Fact 3 - Homes and Houses: Tepees (also spelled Teepees or Tipis) are tent-like American Indian houses used by Plains tribes.
 The Crow were well known for very large tipis that could accomodate mattresses and a fire pit

 - Fact 4 - A tepee is constructed from wooden poles and animal skins such as buffalo hides and designed to be quickly set and quickly dismantled - a village could be ready to move in an hour